Boots and all – ankle & feet fracture

 to buy makarlu lotus you can purchase fromShop Makarlu

-makarlu beach will be available in 2020 .
+makarlu coast will be available in 2020 .

 If you are located in Brisbane our Physiotherapists, Podiatrists, Acupuncturists, Naturopaths and pilates teachers are available to work with you to help you through the process of healing and recovery,

-To find out more about lower limb fractures and processes for recovery and strategies that can be incorporated into a movement studio setting you can attend one of our Anatomy Dimensions Lower Limb courses that will be held in Australia, Chicago USA; Washington DC USA;and Bali in April 2020.
+To find out more about lower limb fractures and processes for recovery and strategies that can be incorporated into a movement studio setting you can attend one of our Anatomy Dimensions Lower Limb courses that will be held in-person in Australia and are available online through www.bodyorganicseducation.com from December 2020.

 For more information about our products, online and face to face courses email us email@example.com or look at our education courses list